Respite care - Breaks for carers

-My relative does not get support from social services, can I get respite?
+My relative doesn’t get support from social services.
+Can I get respite?

 You may still be able to get respite from social services.
-Your local authority might give you a support plan which will say what your needs are and how they will meet them.
+Your local authority might give you a support plan.
+It will say what your needs are and how they will meet them.

-As part of your support plan you could ask your local authority for a direct payment so that you can arrange your own respite rather than using a local authority service.
+As part of your support plan you could ask your local authority for a direct payment.
+This will allow you to arrange your own respite, rather than using a local authority service.
 Social services need to make sure that your relative is involved in any decision that affects their care.

 Your relative will be responsible for paying for ‘replacement care’ services.
-If your relative refuses to pay the service charge, social services will try to think of a different way to support you as long as it is reasonable to do this.
+If your relative refuses to pay the charge, social services will try to think of a different way to support you.
+As long as it is reasonable to do this.

-What can I do if I cannot get respite?
+What can I do if I can’t get respite?

 Services offering respite for you

 Offer short-term respite care for carers to take a break.
 They also have 2 caravans where carers can go for a free break.